MewsSystems/gitbook-connector-api/use-cases/event-management.md

 In Mews, billing is managed at the customer’s profile level instead of being charged to a specific room.
 In order to be able to send the charges to the correct customer, they must have a profile in Mews.
 A new customer can be added using the [Add customer](../operations/customers.md#add-customer) operation and any information can be updated using the [Update customer](../operations/customers.md#update-customer) one.
 In order to retrieve a list of all customer profiles created within a certain interval, use the [Get all customers](../operations/customers.md#get-all-customers) operation.

-### New group reservation

-When a new reservation is created within the event management software, it needs to be synced with Mews.
-This can be pushed into Mews using the [Add reservations](../operations/reservations.md#add-reservations) operation.
-In order to ensure that the property can further manage individual companions to the group reservation via the integration, use the [Add reservation companion](../operations/reservations.md#add-reservation-companion) or [Delete reservation companion](../operations/reservations.md#delete-reservation-companion).

 ### Adding items